Whether you’re still serving NS or have ORD’ed, you must have heard about the Singlife with Aviva’s MINDEF & MHA group

 If you’re looking for the cheapest term plan, then you don’t have to read further because there’s nothing else that can beat it.

-2) Able to get high coverage at levelled premiums
+2) Able to get high coverage at level premiums

 If you’ve just entered the workforce, a sum of $1,000,000 coverage can be a good amount to be insured with because of the concept of income protection.

 And whether it’s $100,000 or $1,000,000, the premiums are proportionate – $2.50/mth vs $25/mth.
 There’s no discrimination with smaller sum assured amounts.

-The Group Term Life makes sense if you only wish to get coverage till 65 years old.
+The Group Term Life also makes sense if you only wish to get coverage up to 65 years old.
 Beyond that, the increase in premiums can be too heavy.

 3) Able to apply for your spouse and children

-You’re able to take advantage of the affordable premiums and get the same coverage (all 6 types) for your spouse and children.
+You’re able to take advantage of the affordable premiums and get the same coverage for your spouse and children.

 It’s something that you can easily start for them.
 At least in the meantime, they are protected.